jdschleicher/bashcuts/README.md

 To open the .bashrc file that was created above type in the terminal: start ~/.bashrc

-**IMPORTANT** -- clone the bashcuts directory into a folder directory structure without spaces or the source command won't be able to evaluate the path correctly (still working on setting it up correctly to not care about spaces)
+**IMPORTANT** -- clone the bashcuts directory into a folder directory structure without spaces or the source command won't be able to evaluate the path correctly (still working on setting it up correctly to not care about spaces).
+Also note you will have to provide that path to the variable below:

 ```
 	PATH_TO_BASHCUTS="/c/path/to/your-parent-directory-where-bashcuts-will-be-cloned-into/"